-Feed the Woozle is a cooperative game that will have your 2-year-old in stitches.
-While fine-tuning her dexterity and counting skills, your little one’s belly will get a good work out as she giggles at all the silly snacks the monster eats.
+Feed the Woozle is a cooperative game that will have 2-year-olds in stitches.
+While fine-tuning her dexterity and counting skills, the little one’s belly will get a good work out as she giggles at all the silly snacks the monster eats.

 8. Hello Sunshine

 Hello Sunshine is an adorably simple game for 2-year-olds that will teach children basic directions, as well as spatial awareness.
 It’s also the perfect game for a toddler to play with an older sibling.